This guide tells you about the late payment penalties which apply for all employers and contractors.

 It is your responsibility to make sure that you pay on time.
 HMRC does not issue reminder letters for PAYE before the due date.

-From April 2014, late payment penalties will be charged in-year on a late payment for the tax year 2014-15 onwards.
-HMRC will send you a late payment penalty notice quarterly in July, October, January and April, if necessary.
+From April 2015, the new late payment penalty regime will be charged automatically on late payments for the tax year 2015-16 onwards.
+HMRC will send you a late payment penalty notice quarterly in July, October, January and April, where appropriate.
 These penalty notices will show the amount of the penalty due for each tax month.
 For example, a penalty notice in July will show any late payment penalties arising in the first quarter of the tax year, that is, month 1 (6 Apr to 5 May), month 2 (6 May to 5 June) and month 3 (6 June to 5 July).

 Penalties are charged on each PAYE reference number (also called a 'PAYE scheme').
 Therefore, if you operate more than one PAYE scheme you need to make sure that amounts due for each individual PAYE scheme reference are paid in full and on time.